 Biography

-Dr. Galant is known to be an energetic and passionate conductor on the podium and enjoys guest conducting internationally having worked with the Charleston Symphony, Vidin State Philharmonic Orchestra, Dohnányi Orchestra, Klassische Philharmonie, Czech Philharmonic, Prague Symphony, Boulder Chamber Orchestra, and Holland Symphony.
+Dr. Galant is recognized for his energetic, expressive, and engaging presence on the podium.
+His guest conducting engagements have included collaborations with the Charleston Symphony, Vidin State Philharmonic Orchestra, Dohnányi Orchestra, Klassische Philharmonie, Czech Philharmonic, Prague Symphony, Boulder Chamber Orchestra, and Holland Symphony.

-Dr. Galant has conducted highly acclaimed productions of Suor Angelica, Carmen, The Magic Flute, The Tender Land, Helen and Elixir of Love at the Mary Ellen Orr Auditorium at John Wood Community College while the conductor of the Muddy River Opera Company in Quincy, Illinois.
-Dr. Galant maintains an active role in making opera productions accessible to the community and was Assistant Conductor with Winter Opera St. Louis in their reputable productions of Die Fledermaus at the Skip Viragh Center for the Arts at Chaminade.
+An accomplished opera conductor, Dr. Galant has led acclaimed productions of Suor Angelica, Carmen, The Magic Flute, The Tender Land, L’elisir d’amore, and La traviata with the Muddy River Opera Company in Quincy, Illinois.
+Dedicated to expanding access to opera, he also served as Assistant Conductor with Winter Opera St. Louis for its production of Die Fledermaus at the Skip Viragh Center for the Arts.

-Dr. Galant is an accomplished Music Director for musical theatre productions in the Mid-west and has conducted productions of Seussical, Into the Woods, Princess Diana, Next to Normal, The Secret Garden, The 25th Annual Putnam County Spelling Bee, The Highest Yellow, Mamma Mia!, My Fair Lady, Catch Me If You Can, Chess, and Sweeney Todd with respected theatres like the Lincoln Community Playhouse, TADA Theatre, OmniArts Nebraska, Chanticleer Community Theatre, and the Papillion-La Vista Community Theatre.
+Equally experienced in musical theatre, Dr. Galant has served as Music Director for numerous productions throughout the Midwest, including Seussical, Into the Woods, Princess Diana, Next to Normal, The Secret Garden, The 25th Annual Putnam County Spelling Bee, The Highest Yellow, Mamma Mia!, My Fair Lady, Catch Me If You Can, Chess, and Sweeney Todd.
+His theatre collaborations include the Lincoln Community Playhouse, TADA Theatre, OmniArts Nebraska, Chanticleer Community Theatre, and Papillion–La Vista Community Theatre.

-While a Graduate Teaching Assistant at the University of Nebraska-Lincoln Dr. Galant was Music Director and one of the founders of the UNL Campus Orchestra, instructed the Beginning Conducting Course, and conducted the newly formed Advanced and Intermediate Opera Scenes Course.
-Dr. Galant was also instrumental to UNL Opera productions acting as the Assistant Conductor for Don Giovanni, Les Contes d'Hoffmann, Little Women, Don Pasquale, Così fan tutte, The Cask of Amontillado, and Far From Heaven
+While pursuing graduate studies at the University of Nebraska–Lincoln, Dr. Galant co-founded and directed the UNL Campus Orchestra, taught beginning conducting, and conducted the Advanced and Intermediate Opera Scenes Courses.
+He also served as Assistant Conductor for UNL Opera productions of Don Giovanni, Les Contes d’Hoffmann, Little Women, Don Pasquale, Così fan tutte, and Far From Heaven.

 Dr. Galant has studied under some of the most prominent conductors in the world.
 They include Keith Lockhart (Boston Pops Orchestra), Manfred Honek (Pittsburgh Symphony Orchestra), Semyon Bychkov (Royal Academy of Music), Gerard Schwarz (Seattle Symphony), Victor Yampolsky (Northwestern University), David Effron (Indiana University), Neil Varon (Eastman School of Music), Edward Polochick (Lincoln Symphony Orchestra), Thomas Wilkins (Omaha Symphony Orchestra), Mark Gibson (Cincinnati School of Music), Ken Lam (Charleston Symphony), James Burton (Metropolitan Opera House), Frieder Bernius (Klassische Philharmonie of Stuttgart), Gábor Hollerung (Dohnányi Orchestra), and Robert Gutter (Philharmonia of Greensboro).